Spaqin/spaq-in/src/posts/2025-Seychelles.md

 ---
-title: "Work title: OH TANGO SUERTE"
+title: "Travelling to...
+Seychelles?
+Oh!
+Tango Suerte"
-date: "2025-05-xx"
+date: "2025-07-11"
-featured: "../images/seychelles/title.jpg"
+featured: "../images/2025-Seychelles/ladigue/dargent-morning2.jpg"
 ---

 Ever heard a music album that transported you somewhere else, from the first note?
 That's not that rare.
 How about made you want to book a ticket somewhere else?
 I'd say two albums did it for me.
 Fishmans' music would mentally transport me to 90s Japan, but I cannot book a ticket to then.
 The second is Masayoshi Takanaka's **Seychelles**.
 From the first crisp guitar riff, I wanted to be teleported onto the beautiful beaches.